Hdoc1509/hrc/packages/input/docs/Checkbox.md

 **All props are optional unless otherwise specified.**

-**Additionally it can receive all attributes of an `input` element expect the `type` attribute.**
+**Additionally it can receive all attributes of an `input` element except the `type` attribute.**

 `icon`